stsichler/Amiga-3dPlot/README.md

 The binary also features localization.
 Currently available languages are English and German.

-For execution of the included original binary, a 68060 CPU is required, but 3dPlot can be recompiled (using SAS/C 6.58) for 68020/40. **An FPU ist required.**
+For execution of the included original binary, a 68060 CPU is required, but 3dPlot can be recompiled (using SAS/C 6.58) for 68020/40. **An FPU ist required.** The project depends on my [UserLib](https://github.com/stsichler/Amiga-UserLib).

 3dPlot's custom function parser supports the following mathematical functions, all featuring full support of complex numbers: